btschwertfeger/python-cmethods/README.md

 ```

 - Linear and variance, as well as delta change method require `--group time.month` as argument.
-- Adjustment methods that apply changes in distributional biasses (QM, QDM, DQM, ...) require the `--nquantiles` argument set to some integer.
+- Adjustment methods that apply changes in distributional biases (QM, QDM, DQM, ...) require the `--nquantiles` argument set to some integer.
 - Data sets must have the same spatial resolutions.

 ---